 What We Believe

 For many centuries the Apostles' Creed and the Nicene Creed have served as unifying statements of Christian belief.
+They don’t have the authority of Scripture, but they are faithful expressions of what Christians believe about many essential issues.
 Every Christian should be able to affirm these creeds as part of a foundation for unity in Christian doctrine.
+Fellowship Church affirms these creeds.

 Apostles’ Creed